obmarg/quicksilver.vim/README.md

 The original version of this plugin can be found at https://github.com/Bogdanp/quicksilver.vim

-This is a fork to support python 2.5
+This is a fork by Grambo to support python 2.5
+This fork also supports automatic filtering out of certain files from the list

 # Preview